-You will cook over indirect heat with the wood that will bring the smoky flavor to your meat.
+You will cook over indirect heat with the wood that will bring a smoky flavor to your meat.
 Finally, you can turn your barbecue into a smoker: start with just a few pieces of wood and keep the fire slow.

-There is, however, one thing you have think about before even starting to think about cooking with wood on your grill.
+There is, however, one thing you have to think about before even starting to think about cooking with wood on your grill.